b7leung/MLE-Flashcards/README.md

 ![image](https://user-images.githubusercontent.com/20059131/180619266-6319972e-03c3-42f7-8d88-bdd240cb13bc.png)

 These are 200+ flashcards I made to review everything from my years of ML research, classes, and independent study.
-Creating them helped me prepare for machine learning engineer interviews and was able to get offers from several companies (including Google, Tesla, Samsung, Motional, UiPath, and TikTok).
+Creating them helped me prepare for machine learning engineer interviews and was able to get offers from several companies in 2022 (including Google, Tesla, Samsung, Motional, UiPath, and TikTok).
 Hopefully other people can benefit from them as well!

 The PDFs in this repo are mostly for convenience. __Check out these presentation slide links for the most up to date and animated Q&A versions__, with additional links in the speaker notes: